Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 ```

 ### Adding Poetry to an Existing Python Project
-If you want to add poetry to an existing python project, or dont want poetry to initalize a project for you, you can use the 'init' command that will open an interactive shell that will allow you to configure your project to use poetry.
+If you want to add poetry to an existing python project, or don't want poetry to initialize a project for you, you can use the 'init' command that will open an interactive shell that will allow you to configure your project to use poetry.

 ```
 # Run interactive shell to configure a project ot use poetry.
 poetry init
 ```
 ### Opening an Existing Python Project That Uses Poetry
 Say you have taken a new job and a (awesome) python developer has already added poetry to a project and you are setting up the project for the first time.
-Setting up a development enviornment can be done with the 'install' command.
-This command creates a virtual enviornment and installs all the depedencies for the project, its like magic!
+Setting up a development environment can be done with the 'install' command.
+This command creates a virtual environment and installs all the dependencies for the project, its like magic!

-Please note that poetry by default does not create a virtual enviornment inside the project directory, if you want the virtual enviornment to be under the project directory please set the virtualenvs to be inside the project.
-This is useful if you ever delete the root folder the virtual enviornment is deleted as well rather than being stored in a seperate directory.
+Please note that poetry by default does not create a virtual environment inside the project directory, if you want the virtual environment to be under the project directory please set the virtualenvs to be inside the project.
+This is useful if you ever delete the root folder the virtual environment is deleted as well rather than being stored in a separate directory.

 ```
-# Setting virtual enviornment to be inside the project directory
+# Setting virtual environment to be inside the project directory
 poetry config --local virtualenvs.in-project true
-# Install depedencies and initalize the project
+# Install dependencies and initialize the project
 poetry install
 ```